 Our character development initiative encourages students to consider the implications of their behavior.
-Student leaders from the Charlotte Mecklenburg Schools Association of Student Councils wanted to help promote academic honesty and to encourage their peers to reflect on the value of academic integrity.
+Student leaders wanted to help promote academic honesty and to encourage their peers to reflect on the value of academic integrity.
 As a result, they wrote an honor code for middle and high school students.
 The honor code reads:

-As a student of \\\\\\ school, I will:

-- Not cheat or help others cheat.

-- Take pride in my school and how I represent it.

-- Be responsible for my own actions.
+As a student of school, I will: • Not cheat or help others cheat.
+Take pride in my school and how I represent it.
+Be responsible for my own actions.
 I understand that violating this honor code compromises my self respect.
 I will follow this honor code and help others to do the same.

-Signing here reflects my commitment: \\\\\
+Signing here reflects my commitment:

-AFTER-SCHOOL ENRICHMENT PROGRAM (ASEP)
+AFTER-SCHOOL ENRICHMENT PROGRAM